Ali-Mikael/Pen-testing/h6-shells.md

 > [!TIP]
 > Type `help` for a listing of all available commands !
->
-> Some of the commands in Sliver are platform dependent, allthough you shouldn't even see the ones you cannot use if you downloaded the program from the correct channels.

 ## Modes
-Sliver `implants` operate in `beacon` or `session` mode.
-Beacon mode basically means that the implant on the client will periodically retreive tasks from the server, execute, and return with the results, this is an asynchronous mode of communication.
+Sliver `implants` operate in `beacon` or `session` mode. **Beacon mode** basically means that the implant on the client will periodically retreive tasks from the server, execute them, and return with the results, this is an asynchronous mode of communication.

-In session mode the implant creates a real-time session either by a persistent connectin or long polling.
+In **session mode** the implant creates a real-time session either by a **persistent connection** or **long polling**.
 Long polling basically means the client will check in with the server and only return after there's something to return with, compared to short polling where the client periodically sends probes to the target.

 **Q:** You talked about implants, what are they?